 Another reason to rack up Southwest Rapid Rewards® points is that all reservations made with either points or cash have absolutely no cancellation or change fees, making them incredibly flexible and valuable for speculative bookings.

-Let’s say you’ve been thinking about making a trip home for the upcoming holiday season and see a great price for the flight, but don’t want to commit to booking it until you are certain you can make the trip.
+Let’s say you’ve been thinking about making a trip home for the upcoming holiday season.
+You see a great price for the flight, but you don’t want to commit to booking it until you are certain you can make the trip.

-With Southwest, you could book your ticket with points and cancel later to get a full refund of your points used to make that booking.
-This helps you lock in a great price by booking early but gives you the option to cancel up until your flight departs without having to lose out on that great price.
+With Southwest, you could book your ticket with points, cancel later, and get a full refund of any points used to make that booking.
+This helps you lock in a great price by booking early, but gives you the option to cancel up until your flight departs without having to lose out on that great price.

 Hot Tip: Found the right price and booked your next Southwest Airlines flight?
-Be sure to check back and if the fare price went down you can rebook for the cheaper price and get a refund for those extra points.
+Be sure to check back!
+If the fare price went down, you can rebook for the cheaper price and get a refund on those extra points!

 Another great perk about earning a ton of Southwest Rapid Rewards® points is that each point you earn from these credit cards also counts toward qualifying for the Southwest Companion Pass.

 To qualify for the Southwest Companion Pass, you must earn 110,000 qualifying points within a calendar year.
-Qualifying points include points from flying Southwest, Rapid Rewards credit card points (including the signup bonus), the Southwest Dining Program, shopping portal, and partner offers.
+Qualifying points include those earned from flying Southwest, spending on a Rapid Rewards credit card (including the sign-up bonus), using the Southwest Dining Program, making purchases through the shopping portal, and taking advantage of partner offers.

-Once you’ve qualified for the Companion Pass you can designate a chosen companion that will be able to fly free with you on Southwest flights as your companion for the rest of the year that you qualified and the entire next year for both paid and award reservations.
+Once you’ve qualified for the Companion Pass, you can designate a chosen companion who will be able to travel for free with you on Southwest flights.
+This benefit is good for the rest of the year that you qualified and the entire next year on both paid and award reservations.

 All you have to do is pay the extra taxes and fees for your companion, making this one of the best deals available across all frequent flyer programs.

-It is important to remember that all Southwest credit cards from Chase fall under the 5/24 rule, where if you’ve applied for 5 or more personal credit cards in the past 24 months, it is highly unlikely you will be approved for these cards.
+It is important to remember that all Southwest credit cards from Chase fall under the 5/24 rule: if you’ve applied for 5 or more personal credit cards in the past 24 months, it is highly unlikely you will be approved for these cards.

 You are also not eligible for the bonus offer on these cards if you’ve received a bonus for the same product in the past 24 months.

-Hot Tip: Both the Southwest Rapid Rewards® Plus Credit Card and the Southwest Rapid Rewards® Premier Credit Card are considered different products, so if you’ve received a bonus on one you are still eligible for the bonus on the other.
+Hot Tip: The Chase Southwest Rapid Rewards® Plus Credit Card and the Chase Southwest Rapid Rewards® Premier Credit Card are considered different products, so if you’ve received a bonus on one you are still eligible for the bonus on the other.

-Overall, both the Southwest Rapid Rewards® Plus Credit Card and the Southwest Rapid Rewards® Premier Credit Card from Chase are offering great signup bonuses for a low minimum spend requirement, making it easy to earn a ton of Southwest Rapid Rewards® points and giving you a huge boost to qualify for the Southwest Companion Pass.
+Overall, both the Chase Southwest Rapid Rewards® Plus Credit Card and the Chase Southwest Rapid Rewards® Premier Credit Card are offering great sign-up bonuses for a low minimum spend requirement, making it easy to earn a ton of Southwest Rapid Rewards® points and giving you a huge boost to qualify for the Southwest Companion Pass.

-The main differences between the cards are obviously the annual fee (a difference of $30) and the increased benefits from the anniversary bonus and foreign transaction fees.
-Either way, if you are comfortable flying Southwest Airlines, at least one of these cards should perk your interest so you can fly with them for free, just like your bags.
+The main differences between these cards are the annual fee (a difference of $30), benefits from the anniversary bonus, and foreign transaction fees.
+Either way, if you are comfortable flying Southwest Airlines, at least 1 of these cards should pique your interest…maybe you’ll be able to fly with them for free, just like your bags!